Why Did My Mortgage Go Up? Factors That Can Change Your Monthly Mortgage Payments

 Why Did My Escrow Payment Go Up?

-If you miss a tax or insurance payment, your state or local government may choose to initiate a foreclosure or impose fines.
-To avoid this, a lender or servicer may require that an escrow account gets set up following a missed payment, to make sure the payments are made going forward.
+If you miss a tax or insurance payment, your state or local government may impose a fine or initiate foreclosure.
+To prevent this from happening again, a lender or servicer may require an escrow account after the missed payment to ensure on-time payments.

 Interest Rate Adjustments

-Your mortgage payment also changes after a certain period if you have an adjustable-rate mortgage (ARM).
+Your mortgage payment will change after a certain period if you have an adjustable-rate mortgage (ARM).

-ARMs have a rate that’s generally lower than comparable fixed rates.
-After some time (usually 5, 7 or 10 years), the rate becomes variable and changes typically every 6 months to a year, riding the seesaw movements in the global financial markets.
-Your mortgage is then re-amortized over the remainder of the loan term at the new rate.
+An ARM’s initial rate is generally lower than comparable fixed rates.
+After its initial rate period (usually 5, 7 or 10 years), the rate is variable and typically changes every 6 months to a year, riding the fluctuations of the global financial markets.
+Then the remaining loan term is re-amortized at the new interest rate.

-Your mortgage payment will go up or down as mortgage rates change.
-It’s important to note that there are limits to how much your rate can go up or down from the initial rate you were given.
+While your mortgage payment will spike or drop as mortgage rates change, there are limits to how much a rate can go up or down from its initial rate.

 Mortgage Refinance

-Refinancing your mortgage loan will usually cause your monthly payments to change – sometimes, by a lot.
+Refinancing your mortgage loan can cause your monthly payments to change – sometimes, by a lot.

-In some cases, your monthly housing bill will actually go down, like if you refinanced to a lower interest rate or a longer loan term.
-However, there are also situations where a refinance will cause your monthly payment to go up, like if you refinanced to a shorter loan term (for example, from a 30-year to a 15-year) to pay off your home faster and save money on interest costs.
+Your monthly housing bill can decrease if you refinance to a lower interest rate or a longer loan term.
+However, if you refinance to a shorter loan term (for example, from a 30-year to a 15-year home loan) to pay off your home faster and save on interest, your monthly payment will go up.

-If you’re thinking about refinancing, make sure you can afford the changes it will make to your monthly payment.
+If you’re thinking about refinancing, make sure you can afford any changes to your monthly payment.

-If you are a servicemember, the Servicemembers Civil Relief Act (SCRA) provides you with certain protections while you’re on active duty.
+The Servicemembers Civil Relief Act (SCRA) provides certain protections to service members on active duty.

-During the time you’re on active duty and for 1 year following the end of your active-duty assignment, you can’t be forced to pay late fees, your lender can’t foreclose on your home and your mortgage interest rate can’t rise above 6%.
+During active duty and for 1 year following the end of the assignment, service members don’t pay late fees, their lender can’t foreclose on their home and their mortgage interest rate stays capped at 6%.

 New Fees Were Charged

-The answer to why your payment changed may simply be that your lender has added new fees to your monthly bill, increasing your payment.
-It's usually possible to avoid such servicing fees.
-To find out, check your monthly mortgage statement to see if any new items were added.
+The answer to why your payment changed could be that your lender added new servicing fees to your monthly bill.
+To confirm, check your monthly mortgage statement for any unfamiliar fees.
+Also, consider talking to your lender to see if you can remove any new fees.

 Can My Mortgage Payment Go Down?